Beverly Wilshire Hotel: Notable guests and events

-On Saturday, October 9, 1937, F. Scott Fitzgerald lunched at the Beverly Wilshire with Ginevra King, whom he'd known when they were both young and who is held to have been a model for Daisy Buchanan, in his The Great Gatsby.
+On Saturday, October 9, 1937, F. Scott Fitzgerald lunched at the Beverly Wilshire with Ginevra King whom he'd known from his youth and who is believed to have been a model for Daisy Buchanan, a character from his novel The Great Gatsby.

 In July 1940, the Beverly Wilshire agreed to accommodate Paul Robeson at the then "exorbitant" rate of $100 per night and only if he would register under an assumed name.
 Robeson was about to perform at the Hollywood Bowl accompanied by the Los Angeles Philharmonic Orchestra.
 He accepted the hotel's terms but then "defiantly" spent every afternoon sitting in the lobby, where he was widely recognized.
 Los Angeles hotels lifted their restrictions on black guests soon after.

 On November 18, 1966, Sandy Koufax, star pitcher for the Los Angeles Dodgers, announced his sudden retirement from baseball at the age of 30 due to his ailing arm in a press conference at the Beverly Wilshire.

 Elvis Presley and later Warren Beatty spent a number of years in the hotel.
 It was the home of John Lennon, when he was separated for several months from his wife Yoko Ono.

-The American socialite and Woolworth department store heiress Barbara Hutton spent her last years in near poverty and poor health in the hotel and died there in May 1979.
+The American socialite and heiress Barbara Hutton lived her last years in the hotel and died there in May 1979.

 In 1990, the Beverly Wilshire was the primary setting for the movie Pretty Woman, though most interior scenes were shot at the defunct Ambassador Hotel nearby.
 Clueless, Escape from the Planet of the Apes, and HBO's Entourage television series were also filmed at the hotel.
 Beyoncé filmed her music video for "7/11" inside the hotel's Beverly Presidential Suite in 2014.

 Scottish author Andrew O'Hagan related, in the London Review of Books, that he was once seated next to then 73-years old Joan Didion in some event at a "weird Italian-Japanese restaurant," when she beckoned him closer.
 "Hoping," he wrote, "for a deathless secret of the sort once whispered to her by Ernest Hemingway or Greta Garbo," he heard Didion say emphatically, "Whenever you're in Los Angeles, you must always stay at the Beverly Wilshire."
 And that was it.